Ying11231/Ying11231.github.io/_pages/about.md

 **Donghao Zhou**, Pengfei Chen, Qiong Wang, Guangyong Chen, Pheng-Ann Heng

 **ECCV 2022** (<font color=red>Top-tied Conf. @ CV</font>) | [**Code**](https://github.com/Correr-Zhou/SPML-AckTheUnknown)
-- This work focuses on Single Positive Multi-label Learning (SPML), an extreme of weakly supervised learining problem.
+- This work focuses on single positive multi-label learning (SPML), an extreme of weakly supervised learining problem.
 - we choose to treat all unannotated labels from a novel perspective, and hence propose our entropy-maximization loss (with a special gradient regime) and asymmetric pseudo-labeling (with asymmetric-tolerance strategies).
-- Our method achieves state-of-the-art results on all four SPML benchmarks and various analyses are provided to verify its effectiveness and rationality.
+- Our method achieves SOTA results on all four SPML benchmarks and various analyses are provided to verify its effectiveness and rationality.

 </div>
 </div>